-Tebbutt's Barn is located on the part of a 30 acre grant made to ex-convict John Brindley in 1794.
-The land was shortly thereafter purchased by John Stogdell, valet and agent to Commissary John Palmer.
 Stogdell began acquiring land on the Peninsula from 1795, commencing with William Bond's 30 acres and purchasing Brindley's grant in 1798.
-Brindley's grant gave Stogdell access to higher land in the Peninsula and it is known that Stodgell built a house and barn, operating the property as an inn (the Bush Inn), which may have been located on higher ground on Brindley's grant.
+Brindley's grant gave Stogdell access to higher land in the Peninsula and it is known that Stodgell built a house and barn, operating the property as an inn (the Bush Inn).
+This may have been located on or nearby to the rise of land that today contains Tebbutt's Observatory and Tebbutt's Barn today.

 By the early 1800s, Brindley's Farm had been amalgamated with the adjacent allotments to the north and east between South Creek and the Hawkesbury River and together the area was known as The Peninsular (vars.
 Peninsula) Farm or Estate.
-The estate was later owned by George Thomas Palmer, the son of Commissary John Palmer.
+The estate was later owned by George Thomas Palmer, the son of the NSW Commissary, John Palmer.
 In 1843, John Tebbutt Snr. purchased approximately 100 acres of land on the Peninsula, which included part of the land formerly granted to John Brindley.

 Tebbutt held on to the name The Peninsula Farm and on a rise of land constructed his farm complex and it is where his son subsequently constructed Tebbutt's Observatory.
 In 1957, a descendant of John Tebbutt subdivided the farmlands and the portion of land that held the barn was sold to Peter Mulligan.
 The barn remained in the Mulligan family until 1987 when it was purchased by Hawkesbury City Council.
-Although now separated from its original allotment the barn was in use by the Tebbutt family from the early 1840s until the late 20th century.